PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

     Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), [authenticate with your AWS account](https://docs.aws.amazon.com/signin/latest/userguide/command-line-sign-in.html), and [set a default region](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-methods).

+    If you already have the AWS CLI installed, be sure to [update to the latest version](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#getting-started-install-instructions).

     You will need the following permissions in your authenticated AWS account:

     IAM Permissions: